changchuntzu0618/DH405-CookingBook/README.md

 To enable the recipe research function, we have incorporated [**fuse.js**](https://www.fusejs.io/), a library that offers fuzzy searching capabilities, allowing for approximate string matching.
 Detailed information about the search function can be found in the "main.js" file.

 All the files related to the website are available in the "webpage" folder.

+## Dataset
+- /YinShanZhengYao_text: Original text collected from the website of the book.
+- /first_clean_recipe: Ancient Chinese recipe dataframe with the structure: Food_Name, Effect, Ingredients, Steps.
+It also includes the English version of the recipe in the same data structure obtained from the English translation documents (YinShanZhengYao_english.pdf).
+- /ingredient: Ingredient dataframe with the structure: Food_Name, Food_Name_en, Ingredient, Ingredient_en, Amount.
+It contains both Chinese and English versions.
+- /categorize: All categorized data, including recipe category, cooking method, ingredient category, and effect, in both Chinese and English versions.
+- /translation_receipe_v1: Translated recipes from ancient Chinese to modern Chinese.
+- /webpage: All related codes and files for website construction.
+- full_recipe.csv: Full recipes with both english and chinese.